-Shantona is continuously involved in reviewing its service provision, bridging the gaps and developing partnerships and strategies in order to become a self-sustaining organisation.
-We have also joined various partnerships and consortia, which will help us to work in collaboration with a range of partners, as well as exploring widening partnership to winning tenders for wider communities.
+Shantona is continuously involved in reviewing its service provision, bridging gaps, developing partnerships and strategies and taking steps to become a more self-sustaining organisation.
+We have joined various partnerships and consortia to work in collaboration with a range of partners, as well as exploring partnerships through which to bid for contracts to serve wider communities.